kkolyan/fyrox_lite_lua/README.md

 Project ambition is to make Fyrox a "polyglot", so there is an abstraction over the languages, called Lite API, and a number of implementations for different languages.

 For a proof of concept phase `Lua` was chosen, but there is a plan to adopt some popular statically typed language. `C#` and `Kotlin` are main candidates. `$Lang` alias is used further in text instead of refering to a particular language.

+There is a [demo game](lua/examples/guards) that written in Lua to demonstrate the currently Lua-exposed subset of Fyrox API.

 ## For users (who make Games)